radioactiveAHM/GodPlayer_windows/README.md

 * **Default folder** is user music folder that you can modify in settings

-* App might be unstable and crash
+* !
+If app crashes, run the app as administrator and try again

 ## Build App